How to Plasti Dip Your Car

 There isn’t much to find wrong with Plasti Dip, but there are a few things that should be taken into consideration and may be considered as side effects.
 The product itself is safe to use, as long as you take the proper precautions.

-One of the main things to be aware of when apply plasti is to not apply it to bad paint or rust.
+One of the key things to keep in mind when applying Plasti Dip is to avoid spraying it over damaged paint or rust.

 How to Protect Plasti Dip